zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This expression is not one that you would want to u se unless you knew the person fairly well.
 It’s an informal and vulgar exp ression – I wouldn’t normally use this expression, myself.
 I don’t like using bad wor ds in English, but this is an expression that in fact you would probably hear in an office among people who knew each other well.
 A lot of people use an abbrev iation instead of the actual expression which is “CYA,” which means “Cover Your A” – and then of course the rest of the word.
 It’s not an expression I woul d recommend you using.
 We include it here so you can understand what it actua lly means.

 Continuing on, then, Carol says, “I wouldn’t put it  like that,” meaning I wouldn’t express it like that, “but breakdowns in communicat ion are inevitable and it’s always helpful to be able to trace their source.”
-A  “breakdown (breakdown) in communication” is when two people or two groups of people misunderstand each other – when the message that one group is trying t o communicate to the other is not understood correctly.
+A  “breakdown (breakdown) in communication” is when two people or two groups of people misunderstand each other – when the message that one group is trying to communicate to the other is not understood correctly.

 Something that is “inevitable” (inevitable) is some thing that you cannot avoid, something that will happen even if you don’t want it to happen or even if you try to prevent it from happening.
 Death is inevitable.
 You are all going to die, just like I am.
 It’s something you can’t avoid.
 There.
 Isn’t that a happy thought?
 Don’t you feel better now?
 You’re going to die.